appscode/blog/content/post/top-company/index.md

 ## The Solution That AppsCode Provides

 KubeDB provides you with many familiar database engines to choose from, including PostgreSQL, MariaDB, MySQL, MongoDB, Elasticsearch, Redis and Memcached.
 And the list is growing.
 KubeDB’s native integration with Kubernetes makes a unique solution compared to competitive solutions from cloud providers and database vendors.
 It is also very easy to use and AppsCode support is very responsive.

 ## Products Of AppsCode
 The products of AppsCode are KubeDB, Stash, KubeVault, Kubeform, Voyager.
-Let's have a look at the features these products provides.
+Let's have a look at the features of these products.

 ### KubeDB
 KubeDB by AppsCode simplifies and automates routine database tasks such as provisioning, patching, backup, recovery, failure detection, and repair for various popular databases on private and public clouds.
 ##### Features:

- - Lower administrative burden
- - Native Kubernetes Support
- - Availability and durability
+ - Backup/Recovery
+ - Security Patch Upgrades
+ - Auto scaling CPU/Memory/Storage/Replicas
- - Performance
+ - Hashicorp Vault Integration
  - Cost-effectiveness
- - Security
- - Manageability
+ - tls- management cert manager

 Learn more about KubeDB [HERE](https://kubedb.com).
 ### Stash
 Stash by AppsCode is a cloud native data backup and recovery solution for Kubernetes workloads, volumes and databases.
 ##### Features:
- - Declarative API
+ - Backup & Restore Workload Data & Stand-alone PVC
- - Backup Database
+ - Schedule Backup, Instant Backup
+ - Cloud & On-Prem Storage as Backend
- - Backup Kubernetes Volumes
+ - Backup & Restore Databases
+ - Extensibility and Customizability
- - Cluster Snapshot
+ - CLI
- - Volume Snapshot
+ - Prometheus Metrics
- - Multiple Platforms Support
- - Multiple Architectures Support

 Learn more about Stash [HERE](https://stash.run/).

-## Voyager
+### Voyager
 Secure HAProxy Ingress Controller for Kubernetes.
 ##### Features:
  - Comes with built-in support for Prometheus